atukenov/atukenov.github.io/_posts/2017-01-30-Quick-Sort.md

 This Algorithm has a time complexity of **O(N\*logN)** and it's called _QuickSort_\.

-QuickSort uses Divide-n-Conquer recursive algorithm to sort the values\. :+1: :octocat:
+QuickSort uses Divide-n-Conquer recursive algorithm to sort the values\.

 #### Basic Idea of QuickSort